kklimonda/zuul/README.rst

 Python Version Support
 ----------------------

-Zuul v3 requires Python 3.
+Zuul v3 requires Python 3.5 or later.
 It does not support Python 2.

 As Ansible is used for the execution of jobs, it's important to note that while Ansible does support Python 3, not all of Ansible's modules do.
 Zuul